-- then Labor treasurer and later PM Paul Keating in addition to Labor's Health Minister in 1991,
+- then Labor treasurer and later PM, Paul Keating, in addition to Labor's Health Minister, Brian Howe, in 1991

-- then Health Minister Tony Abbott noted in 2006 that then shadow Health Minister - later Prime Minister - Julia Gillard had addressed the Fabian Society that year.
+- (as then Health Minister, Tony Abbott, noted in 2006) then shadow Health Minister - later Prime Minister - Julia Gillard, who had addressed the Fabian Society that year.

-- Former Labor MP and former ACTU boss Jenni George noted that the late former Labor deputy PM Frank Crean had once been president of the Victorian Fabian Society.
+- (as former Labor MP and former ACTU boss Jenni George noted) the late former Labor deputy PM, Frank Crean, who had once been president of the Victorian Fabian Society

-- Labor senator Kim Carr noted that former Labor deputy PM under Gough Whitlam, Jim Cairns, was a member of the same Victorian Fabian Society and
+- (as Labor senator Kim Carr noted) the former Labor deputy PM under Gough Whitlam, Jim Cairns, who was a member of the same Victorian Fabian Society, and

-- Senator Carr also noted so too had been former Labor industry minister John Button.
+- (as Senator Carr also noted) so too had been former Labor industry minister, John Button.

 Further details on Fabianism and Marxism

 In essence, all Marxist ideologies seek a rearrangement of society whereby a relatively small, all-powerful and tightly-held ruling class eventually presides over the enslaved, “less enlightened and deserving” rest of its society.
 Such an “over-class” seeks to live off, and at the expense of, an “inferior”, confused, atomised and demoralised underclass.
 Any middle class – where most of a society’s free will, spirit and enterprise (and hence obstinacy and resistance to tyranny) resides – tends to be necessarily hollowed out and largely absent.

 Fabian socialism – a key strain of Marxist ideology (and like its post-WWI close-cousin, cultural Marxism) – differs from original, traditional economic Marxism largely by what it targets, and the tactics it uses or prefers, to achieve its Marxist goals.